mdn/content/files/en-us/web/css/offset-path/index.md

 {{CSSRef}}

-The **`offset-path`** [CSS](/en-US/docs/Web/CSS) property specifies a motion path for an element to follow and defines the element's positioning within the parent container or SVG coordinate system.
-The path is defined by a geometrical shape.
+The **`offset-path`** [CSS](/en-US/docs/Web/CSS) property specifies a path for an element to follow and the element's positioning within the path's parent container or SVG coordinate system.
+The path is a geometrical shape along which the element gets positioned or moves.

+The `offset-path` property is used in combination with the {{cssxref("offset-distance")}}, {{cssxref("offset-rotate")}}, and {{cssxref("offset-anchor")}} properties to control the position and orientation of the element along a path.

 {{EmbedInteractiveExample("pages/css/offset-path.html")}}